U District Station TOD - 45th & Roosevelt Site

 About this project

-Sound Transit’s property at 1000 NE 45th Street, about two blocks from the U District Station, is slated to become a keystone transit-oriented development project in Seattle’s University District.
+Sound Transit’s property at 1000 NE 45th Street, about two blocks from U District Station, is slated to become a keystone transit-oriented development project in Seattle’s U District.

-Following a competitive Request for Proposal (RFP) process facilitated in partnership with Seattle’s Office of Housing, we issued a Notice of Intent to Award to Low Income Housing Institute (LIHI).
-LIHI’s proposed project includes 160 affordable units serving households earning between 30% and 80% area median income (AMI), with an average at or below 60% AMI to be built on agency property at 1000 NE 45th Street in Seattle.
+Following a competitive Request for Proposal (RFP) process, issued in partnership with Seattle’s Office of Housing, we issued a Notice of Intent to Award to Low Income Housing Institute (LIHI), a non-profit housing developer, to create an affordable housing project on agency property at 1000 NE 45th Street in Seattle.
+The proposed project includes 160 affordable units serving households earning between 30% and 80% area median income (AMI), with an average at or below 60% AMI.

-LIHI’s proposed 12-story mass timber building will be a first for Sound Transit’s TOD program.
-Mass timber construction can offer enhanced sustainability and an efficient construction schedule; the project will meet or exceed the Evergreen Sustainable Development Standard.
-Additionally, the project proposes to respond to community priorities by making significant safety and comfort improvements (such as wider sidewalks, seating, street trees, and landscaping) to the pedestrian environment.
+LIHI proposes a 12-story mass timber building, a first for Sound Transit’s TOD program.
+Mass timber construction can offer enhanced sustainability and an efficient construction schedule, and the project will meet or exceed the Evergreen Sustainable Development Standard.
+Additionally, the project proposes to make significant safety and comfort improvements (such as wider sidewalks, seating, street trees, and landscaping) to the pedestrian environment, a community priority.

 As proposed, over 15% of the 160 units will serve households earning at or below 30% AMI, and over one-third of units will be family-size (two or three bedrooms).
 Community-oriented ground floor uses are planned to include a commercial/retail space and an “Urban Rest Stop” that provides restrooms, shower facilities, and laundry.
-The Urban Rest Stop would serve a wide range of people, including individuals and families experiencing homelessness.
+The Urban Rest Stop would serve a wide range of people, including homeless individuals and families.

-This project has pre-committed funding from both the Seattle Office of Housing and the Washington State Housing Finance Commission.
-It is also eligible to take advantage of the Amazon Housing Equity Fund, which provides funding for affordable housing on Sound Transit TOD sites.
+In addition to pre-committed funding from the Office of Housing, this project is eligible to take advantage of the Washington State Housing Finance Commission and Amazon Housing Equity Fund resources targeted for Sound Transit TOD sites.

 Temporary use: Tiny home village